 Use of all facilities is at the user’s own risk.

-Owners are responsible for their family members’ and guests’ compliance with all Community Rules and Regulations and are also responsible for their tenants’/lessees’ and their family members’ and guests’ compliance with all Community Rules and Regulations.
+Owners are responsible for compliance with all Community Rules and Regulations by their family members, guests, tenants, and their tenants’ family members and guests.

 Owners are responsible for ensuring that access gates to any recreational amenity properly close when entering or leaving such amenity.